Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Proofs of Theorems and

 \subsubsection{General case.}

-For the general case, consider again the action of $\pi_1(M)$ on $\Lambda^s(\varphi) \cong \R$.
+For the general case, consider again the action of $\pi_1(M)$ on $\Lambda^s(\varphi) \cong \R$ and on $\Lambda^s(\psi)$.
 Let $G \subset \pi_1(M)$ be the normal subgroup generated by all squares of elements.
-Since each element of $G$ is a square, its action on $\Lambda^s(\varphi)$ and $\Lambda^s(\psi)$ is by orientation preserving homeomorphisms.
+Since each element of $G$ is a product of squares, its action on $\Lambda^s(\varphi)$ and $\Lambda^s(\psi)$ is by orientation preserving homeomorphisms.
 The proof of \cite[Th\'eor\`eme 2.5]{Bar_caracterisation} shows directly that the action of $G$ on $\Lambda^s(\varphi)$ and $\Lambda^s(\psi)$ is also minimal.
-Thus, we may apply Proposition \ref{prop:conj} and conclude that the actions of $G$ on the respective leaf spaces are conjugate.
+Thus, we may apply Theorem \ref{thm:hyp_action} and conclude that the actions of $G$ on the respective leaf spaces are conjugate.
 We wish to show that this conjugacy extends to a conjugacy of the actions of $\pi_1(M)$.